-If you’ve ever been skiing or snowboarding with T1D, you probably agree that it is a balancing act!
-The altitude and humidity, mixed with a physical challenge like skiing/riding can lead to low BGLs, and the near subzero temperatures wreak havoc on insulin pumps, exposed tubing and glucose meters.
+If you’ve ever been skiing or snowboarding with type 1 diabetes (T1D), you probably agree that it is a balancing act!
+The altitude and humidity, mixed with a physical challenge like skiing/riding can lead to low blood glucose levels (BGLs), and the near subzero temperatures wreak havoc on insulin pumps, exposed tubing and blood glucose meters.

 I was right.

 At the time, I didn’t know anything about the disease, but I began researching ways to get involved.
 I discovered Riding On Insulin and was super stoked to find an organization dedicated to T1D and one of my biggest passions: snowboarding!
 ROI puts on ski and snowboard camps for kids with T1D (and their siblings) across America, Canada and even New Zealand.

 We recently surveyed our team of Elite Coaches for their most important tips for skiing and boarding safely with T1D.